Responsible Business - Let's take responsibility

 - Paper, cardboard, glass, plastic bottles, printer cartridges, magnetic cards and batteries are recycled.

 This hotel uses several different methods to conserve energy, such as energy-efficient light bulbs and an energy-saving night mode with lights in public areas.
 Single switches are used for all lighting in guest rooms.
-Lighting outside the hotel is turned on and off automatically with light sensors.
+Lighting outside the hotel is turned on and off automatically with sensors.

-Safety and security within the Rezidor Hotel Group rely on the simple formula TRIC: Threat Assessment, Risk Evaluation, Incident Response, Crisis Management & Communication.
+Safety and security within the Carlson Rezidor Hotel Group rely on the simple formula TRIC: Threat Assessment, Risk Evaluation, Incident Response, Crisis Management & Communication.
 The staff has been trained to perform first aid in case of a medical emergency, to use the Heart Start defibrillator, and to be part of a fire and evacuation team.

 This hotel's Responsible Business program is not just about the environment.
 The hotel also takes into account social and economic issues concerning the local community.